Magistrate Court Fine

 A Further Steps Notice is an important legal document.
-Failing to deal with this notice can lead to a Warrant of Control being issued.
+Failing to deal with this notice can lead to a Warrant of Control being issued and passed to bailiffs to enforce.
 Our page on this subject is here.

-I do not know anything about this Court Fine
+I do not know anything about this Magistrate Court Fine

-If you have received a Notice of Enforcement or personal visit from either Marston Holdings Ltd, Collectica Ltd, Excel Enforcement or Swift Credit Services about a court fine that you had not previously know about, then you will need to read the following page.
+If you have received a Notice of Enforcement or personal visit from either Marston Group, Collectica Ltd, Excel Enforcement or Swift Credit Services about a Magistrate court fine that you had not previously know about, then you will need to read the following page.

 If you had been unaware of a Magistrate Court court fine until you received a letter or personal visit, then all bailiff enforcement can be halted by applying to the Magistrates Court for an appointment for a Section 14 Statutory Declaration to be considered.
-Details of this procedure can be read here.
+Our page on this subject is here.

 TV Licence Court Fine

 If you have been issued with a Magistrate court fine for using a TV without a licence and have received a letter or visit from Marston Group, Collectica Ltd, or Excel Enforcement, then you should find this page of assistance.